 An American second officer earns about US$5,600.00 per month.
 However, their Asian equivalents may earn around US$3,800.00 per month.

-The type of ship and principal company also affects salary.
+The type of ship and principal company also affect salary.
 Second officers in tankers have less pay than on offshore vessels.

-Particularly, shipping companies pay round US$4,700 for Second Mates in a chemical tanker vessel.
-In offshore DP2 vessels, they could earn as much as US$7,000.00.
+Particularly, shipping companies pay around US$4,700 for Second Mates in a chemical tanker vessel.

 The Second Officer had the worst and now the best life on board